-Creator, Writer, Founder & Host.
-Amplify your voice.
-Share your unique message.
+Creator & Guide.
+Speak From Your Heart, The Big Voice Inside, and create content that changes the world.
 Co-Founder of The Brooklyn Haus – a multiple 6-figure Airbnb.
 Founder of Haus of Lala – a branding and communication consultancy.
-Past work includes Lyft, Seth Godin, and NYT Best-selling authors.
-Host & Producer of Lila, the podcast.
+Past work includes Lyft, United Nations, Seth Godin, and multiple NYT Best-selling authors.

 The bigger question I have for you is why would you want to use an alias?

 Creativity is fun and expressive.
 Beyonce created Sasha Fierce as a way to channel certain creative energies.
 Lady Gaga created Lady Gaga.
 I have a YouTube with a character named Juanita (played by me).

 I'm not Juanita.
 She's a part of me.

 Gaga's birth name is Stefani Joanne Angelina Germanotta and just released an album under Joanne.

 And Cheryl Stayed, better known as Sugar under her advice column Dear Sugar, only took on her birth name publically in more recent years.